NexusSplats: Efficient 3D Gaussian Splatting in the Wild: Methods

-\paragraph{Boundary Penalty.} Due to the insufficient representation of Gaussian primitives alongside the lack of observations in training images, the boundary areas of a reconstructed 3D scene often present lower rendering quality, leading to different semantic features between training and predicted images.
-Therefore, we apply a boundary penalty $\mathcal{M}$ to the predicted pixel-wise uncertainties $\hat{\beta}$ to loosen the criteria at the boundaries.
-For a pixel at $(x, y)$, $\mathcal{M}$ is modeled as a 2D Gaussian distribution:
+Due to the lack of observations in training sets, the scene boundaries of the 3D representation often present lower rendering quality, leading to semantic discrepancies between rendered and ground-truth images and misclassifications by image models.

-where $\bar{x}$ and $\bar{y}$ represent the distribution center, and $\sigma_x^2$ and $\sigma_y^2$ are variances along the $x$ and $y$ axes.
-This penalty reduces sensitivity at the periphery, encouraging our model to focus on correct occlusions in central areas.
+To address the misclassifications at scene boundaries, we introduce a boundary-aware refinement modeled as an anisotropic 2D Gaussian distribution:

+where $\mathbf{\mu}'$ and $\Sigma$ are estimated via DINO \cite{oquab2023dinov2} features, determining the rough scope of the foreground of input images.
+This refinement modulates uncertainty values near scene peripheries, reducing sensitivity in ambiguous regions while preserving occlusion accuracy in well-observed areas.